percona/pmm-doc/source/metrics-monitor-dashboards.rst

    .. image:: /_images/PMM_Common_Panel_Menu_Open.jpg

-2. Select *Share* to reveal the *Share Panel*.
+3. Select *Share* to reveal the *Share Panel*.

    .. image:: /_images/PMM_Common_Panel_Menu_Share.jpg

-3. Click *Direct link rendered image*.
+4. Click *Direct link rendered image*.

-4. A new browser tab opens.
-Wait for the image to be rendered then use your brower's image save function to download the image.
+5. A new browser tab opens.
+Wait for the image to be rendered then use your browser's image save function to download the image.

 If the Grafana plugins are not installed, a message in the Share Panel will say so.